Run dynamic application security testing (DAST) on Polaris

 To create a DAST project for a web application target, follow these steps:

-1. Go to Portfolio on the left sidebar.
+1. Select Portfolio on the left sidebar.

 2. Select an application with a DAST subscription.

-3. Select + Create > New Project(s).
+3. On the Projects tab, select + Create > New Project(s).

 4. Under Project Type, select DAST.